AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ## Product Configuration

-Reward Gateway considers a product to be a purchasable item associated with an individual retail offer.
+Company considers a product to be a purchasable item associated with an individual retail offer.
 These products are linked to the respective supplier that can issue them.
 The Retail Meta API provides a number of API endpoints to manage products.
 This gives Business Units complete control over what products are available, and which supplier these products should use.

 Using the Retail Meta API a Business Unit can: